 Prior to making a major purchase such as a car or a home, most of us set a budget so we can immediately identify what’s required and what’s optional.
-Transfer this principle to finding a keynote speaker.
+Transfer this principle to finding a keynote speaker or moderator.
 Knowing how much your boss can allocate to presentation and travel fees has a trifecta of benefits: it will significantly reduce the amount of time you spend vetting speakers, ensure you receive the most accurate recommendations for alternatives from agents, and reduce the possibility of spending more than was initially intended.

 Work with an agent you trust

 This may be the first time you’ve been tasked with investigating speakers, but it likely won’t be the last.
 As you’re engaging with various agencies, take note of those who are interested in partnering with and advising your organization in the long-term, rather than those seeking the fruits of a one-time transaction.
 A trusted agent will keep you abreast of the up-and-coming speakers who may be of interest to your organization’s bottom line.
 Should something go wrong with a speaker, either prior to or in the middle of your event, a trusted agent acts swiftly to find solutions to ensure your event goes off without a hitch.
 And, when it comes to saving your organization money, a trusted agent looks for creative ways to work with a speaker to add value your event.